What Is Customer Attrition in SaaS? Definition & Formula

 Customer attrition is the quiet killer of any SaaS company, which is why keeping a close eye on the metric is so important.
 But it’s also important to remember that churn is a lagging indicator in your business.
 Simply reacting to backward-looking reports on customer attrition isn’t enough to make strategic changes in your business.

-Companies that are proactive with their attrition tracking and are able to put the metric in the right context can unlock strategic insights that drive greater and more efficient growth.
+Companies that are proactive with their attrition tracking and are able to put the metric in the right context can unlock strategic insights that drive greater, more efficient growth and achieve negative churn.
 A few areas where this metric is particularly important include:

 - Revenue forecasting.
 Attrition is a crucial financial assumption for revenue forecasting.
 Even small tweaks can have a major impact on your ability to hit growth targets.
 You can’t realistically expect 100% logo retention, so you need a strong understanding of historical churn rates to effectively set your assumption.